Air Quality Testing – Can Detect Mould

 ?
 Cause: Pesticides and fertilizers used in the yard and garden may be toxic.

 ??
 Remedy: Use non-chemical methods whenever possible.
 Follow manufacturers’ directions for mixing, applying and storing.
 Wear protective clothing.
 Mix or dilute these products outdoors.
 Provide ventilation when using them indoors.
 Store them outside of the home in their original, labeled containers.
 After using the product, remove your shoes and clean your hands and clothing to avoid bringing the chemicals into your home.

 Smoke and Carbon Monoxide Detectors

 If too little outdoor air enters a home, pollutants can accumulate to levels that can pose health and comfort problems.
-Unless they are built with special mechanical means of ventilation, homes that are designed and constructed to minimize the amount of outdoor air that can “leak” into and out of the home may have higher pollutant levels than other homes.
-However, because some weather conditions can drastically reduce the amount of outdoor air that enters a home, pollutants can build up even in homes that are normally considered “leaky”.
+Unless they are built with a special mechanical means of ventilation, homes that are designed and constructed to minimize the amount of outdoor air that can “leak” into and out of the home may have higher pollutant levels than other homes.
+However, because some weather conditions can drastically reduce the amount of outdoor air that enters a home, pollutants can build up even in homes that are normally considered “leaky.”

 How Does Outdoor Air Enter a House?